History of NASCAR schedule realignments: Cup Series

 In addition to these developments, Las Vegas Motor Speedway bid for a second date for its track and failed to get it.
-Track management and ownership want to move the final races of the year from Homestead-Miami Speedway (Ford Championship Weekend) to Las Vegas as all three of the major series now hold their end-of-season awards banquets there.
+Track management and ownership want to move the final races of the year from Homestead–Miami Speedway (NASCAR Championship Weekend) to Las Vegas as all three of the major series now hold their end-of-season awards banquets there.